sharan01x/move37/README.md

 # Move 37

-Move 37 is an AI memory assistant that helps you record, organize, and recall information and perform actions you want using your computer.
+Move 37 is an AI assistant that helps you record, organize, and recall information and perform actions you want using your own computer.

 This project is covered by a license.
 Please review the license file (license.md) for further details.

 ## Directory Structure